 Andong Jjimdak: This dish has originated from Andong and is prepared with chicken, potatoes, carrot, onions, and vegetables marinated in soy sauce and then served with rice cake and glass noodles.
 It is another version of the basic chicken stew cooked in various countries.

-Juk (traditional Korean Porridge): For the ones who do not prefer spicy food, Juk is the ultimate solution.
+Juk (traditional Korean Porridge): For those who do not like spicy food, Juk is the ultimate solution.
 The porridge can be eaten sweet as well as savory including meat and sea-food based porridge.
-For the ones opting for savory porridge, mushroom porridge will be the perfect pick.
+For the ones opting for savory porridge, mushroom porridge is one of the favorites.

+Whether you’re a backpacker, flash-packer or a luxury vacationer, South Korea will not disappoint you.
+A basic hotel room in South Korea can cost less than $30 dollars.
+If you’re looking for accommodation that includes western amenities and comforts then there will be more options to choose from in the big cities and popular tourist hotspots like Seoul.
 If you’re traveling to South Korea during peak season or wish to stay in a luxury hotel then it’s wise to book your accommodation in advance.
 Don’t wait until you arrive to see what’s available or you may be disappointed to find that all the best places to stay have already been snapped up.
-South Korea is a pretty popular year-round destination you know!
+South Korea is a very popular year-round destination you know!

 South Korea is generally an affordable destination for travelers on all budgets.
 The cost of your trip to South Korea really depends on the level of comfort you will expect while here.
-If you’re backpacking and planning on staying in dormitories, hostels and eating street food then budget between $25 to $35 a day.
-If you prefer to stay in 3-4 star hotel rooms and eat in mid-range restaurants you could spend anywhere between $35 to $60 per day.
-If you want to enjoy luxury 4-5 star accommodation and gourmet restaurants in places like Seoul then budget about $60 to $150 plus a day.
+If you are backpacking and planning on staying in dormitories, hostels and eating street food then budget between $30 to $50 a day.
+If you prefer to stay in 3-4 star hotel rooms and eat in mid-range restaurants you could spend anywhere between $50 to $100 per day.
+If you want to enjoy luxury 4-5 star accommodation and gourmet restaurants then budget about $100 to $200 plus a day.